NathanBailie/Sweet-collection/README.md

 # Sweet collection

 ## Description
-A beautiful picture plugin written in native JavaScript language
+This is a beautiful picture plugin written in native JavaScript language.
+An idea for this project I have found from 30 day challenge ([Link] (https://javascript30.com/)) where you complete 1 project each day in vanilla JavaScript and from a programming intensive that Result School created.

 ### Here you can try this project on the website - [Link](https://nathanbailie.github.io/Sweet-collection/ "Click to visit")

-## Demo
+## Screenshot
 <img src="https://github.com/NathanBailie/Sweet-collection/raw/main/collection.PNG" width="900" />

 ## Technologies